josevnz/home_nmap/tutorial/README.md

-# Enhancing NMAP with Python
+# Enhancing Nmap with Python

-Very few pieces of Open Source software generate [so much hype](https://nmap.org/movies/) than [Nmap](https://nmap.org/), it is one of those tools that packs so many useful features that it can help you to make your systems more secure by just running it with a few flags.
+Very few pieces of Open Source software generate [so much hype](https://nmap.org/movies/) than [Nmap](https://nmap.org/); it is one of those tools that packs so many useful features that it can help you to make your systems more secure by just running it with a few flags.

 > Nmap ("Network Mapper") is a free and open source (license) utility for network discovery and security auditing.
 Many systems and network administrators also find it useful for tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime.

 It can also be used to bypass weak protections, to find hidden or mis-configured services or just to give you a better understanding how networks works.

-You can install the whole code from this tutorial if you follow the instructions as explained on the [GitHub page](http://README.md) file

-_NOTE_: I skipped some imports in the code snippets as they do not enhance the code demonstrations.
-To get the most accurate code, please do clone my public git repository and compare with the article.

 ## What you will learn from this article

-You can make nmap easier to use by wrapping it with Python or other scripting language; This will become a time saver if you use it for common or repetitive tasks or if you want to be less overwhelmed by the huge amount of options than this tool has to your disposal.
+You can make Nmap easier to use by wrapping it with Python or other scripting language; This will become a time saver if you use it for common or repetitive tasks or if you want to be less overwhelmed by the huge amount of options than this tool has to your disposal.

 We will cover the following:

 * How to write a small script that can scan all the hosts on the local network, making sure it runs with the proper privileges to identify the remote operating system
-* Enhance NMAP by correlating the CPE identifiers found during the service fingerprinting with security advisories from a public third party service.
+* Enhance Nmap by correlating the CPE identifiers found during the service fingerprinting with security advisories from a public third party service.
 * Convert our CLI scripts into a webservice that can be called from any machine in the local network.
 Will add some basic security.

-## What you should know before starting
+## Things you should know and do before starting

-Don't worry too much, I will guide you through the steps so this will be a fun experience and also the source code will be heavily documented.
-So this is what you will need:
+Don't worry too much, I will guide you through the steps so this will be a fun experience and also the source code is documented:

-* Familiar with basic network concepts like [IP address and CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)
+* Familiar with basic network concepts like [Classless inter-domain routing (CIDR)](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)
 * Able to write a program in a scripting language like [Python](https://www.python.org/).
-The code here is easy to follow.
+I used Python 3.9 here.
-* A computer running Linux. *Disclaimer:* I used Fedora 35 for this Article and Python 3.9
+* A computer running Linux.
+I used Fedora 35.
 * The code from can be installed using a virtual environment.
-If you are not familiar with a virtual environment, you can read a small article I wrote about the topic: [Packaging applications to install on other machines with Python](https://www.redhat.com/sysadmin/packaging-applications-python).
+If you are not familiar with a virtual environment, you can read the following: [Packaging applications to install on other machines with Python](https://www.redhat.com/sysadmin/packaging-applications-python).
+* Install the whole code from this tutorial by following the instructions as explained on the main [README document](http://README.md) file

+Last two things:
+* I skipped __some__ imports in the code snippets as they do not enhance the code demonstrations.
+To get the most accurate code, please do clone the public git repository for this tutorial and open the source code.
-One last thing before we start: Only run this examples against your local network.
+* _Only run this examples against your local network_.
 You can be curious, have fun and learn new things about existing tools without affecting others.

 Hacking is about learning!

 # Nmap 101: Identify all the public services in our network

-On this example we do not care about being 'stealth' or triggering an [IDS](https://en.wikipedia.org/wiki/Intrusion_detection_system) like [Suricata](https://suricata.io/) because our *port scanning activity*; The goal is to see what services are running in our network using a command line interface script (CLI).
+We do not care about being 'stealth' or triggering an [Intrusion Detection System (IDS)](https://en.wikipedia.org/wiki/Intrusion_detection_system) like [Suricata](https://suricata.io/) because our *port scanning activity*; The goal is to see what services are running in our network using a command line interface (CLI) script.

 Nmap requires elevated privileges to do the OS fingerprinting and scans using raw sockets.
-So you will need to run the commands as root or [SUDO](https://www.sudo.ws/) to elevate your permissions.
+You will need to run the commands as root or [su "do" (SUDO)](https://www.sudo.ws/) to elevate your permissions.
 A SUDO rule to do this is similar to this (file /etc/sudoers):

 ```shell=
 ## Same thing without a password